t-wang1/t-wang1.github.io/_notes/functional_programming.md

 author_profile: true
 ---

-These notes are for CMU's 15-150, the introduction functional programming class.
+These notes are for CMU's 15-150, the introduction functional programming class taught by Brandon Wu.

 ### Structural Induction and Tail Recursion